accert-dev/ACCERT/docs/source/user/crf.rst

 Cost Reduction Framework
 ========================

-The Cost Reduction Framework (CRF) estimates how overnight capital cost, total capital investment, and construction duration change across a sequence of firm reactor orders.
+The Cost Reduction Framework estimates how overnight capital cost, total capital investment, and construction duration change across a sequence of firm reactor orders.
 It is available as the ``crf`` Python package inside ACCERT.